DixianZhu/RZSG/README.md

 # RZSG
 Robust Zero-Sum Gaming method for active learning.
 The matlab code only for binary classification case in shallow learning.
 These are just demo codes for implementation.

-Run demo.m for experiments after putting your training and testing data under data folder. e.g. *demo('german', 5, 20, 5)*
+Run demo.m for experiments after putting your training and testing data under data folder. e.g. *demo('german', 5, 20, 5)* (Details for function parameters are included in the code.)

 The proposed algorithm is implemented in RZSG.m.